sahajisy/Leela-Game/README.md

 ---

 Created by Sahaj Balgunde.
-Inspired by the teachings of Shri Mataji Nirmala Devi.
+Inspired by the teachings of H.H Shri Mataji Nirmala Devi.